timothymillar/TEFingerprint/docs/usage.rst

    number of threads that can be utilised is the number of reference molecules to be fingerprinted. *Default = 1*.
 -  ``--gff`` File name for GFF output.
-Compression will be applied by extension e.g. ".gz" or ".bz2".
+Compression will be applied by extension e.g. ".gz" (block-gzip) or ".bz2".
    Output may be written to standard output using "-".
    *Default = None*.
 -  ``--csv`` File name for CSV output.
-Compression will be applied by extension e.g. ".gz" or ".bz2".
+Compression will be applied by extension e.g. ".gz" (block-gzip) or ".bz2".
+   Output may be written to standard output using "-".
+   *Default = None*.
+-  ``--tsv`` File name for tab delimited text output.
+   Compression will be applied by extension e.g. ".gz"  (block-gzip)or ".bz2".
    Output may be written to standard output using "-".
    *Default = None*.

 Additional arguments: